 - Students are expected to attend in-person class sessions regularly.
-Attendance will be taken by the instructor during every class session. - Attendance does not count toward a student's grade in this course, but must be reported to college records at the end of the semester. - Students will be dropped from this course if they do not attend the first lecture and/or first lab without prior notification to the instructor. - The final drop date for this course is March 11th, 2022. - o It is the student's responsibility to drop this course if he/she feels necessary.
+Attendance will be taken by the instructor during every class session. - Attendance does not count toward a student's grade in this course, but must be reported to college records at the end of the semester. - Students will be dropped from this course if they do not attend the first in-person lab meeting (August 9th, 2023, 12:00PM in LFS 6) without prior notification to the instructor. - The final drop date for this course is October 6th, 2023. - It is the student's responsibility to drop this course if they feel it necessary.
 The instructor will NOT drop any student after the first week of instruction.